A 1919 Housewife’s Chore List for July

-The specifics are a little different in 2022, but on the whole, things haven’t changed a lot in the past 100+ years.
-We still prefer lighter, fresher meals cooked outside in hot weather, there’s an abundance of produce that needs preserving, end-of-summer sales are a good time to stock up, and in spite of air conditioning, houses need airing out.
+The specifics are a little different in 2023, but on the whole, things haven’t changed a lot in the past 100+ years.
+We still prefer lighter, fresher meals cooked outside in hot weather.
+There’s an abundance of garden produce that we need to preserve.
+End-of-summer sales are a good time to stock up and in spite of air conditioning, we need to air out our homes.
 I think we can all appreciate the reminder of the original author to “dispense with the unnecessary!

 Meal Planning

 Make a change in your table to meet hot weather conditions.
-More fruit, more fresh vegetables, more fish, more salads; less meat, less cake, and fewer heavy puddings.
-An ideal summer lunch for grown-ups is composed of an adequate and well-balanced salad with sandwiches or rolls, fresh berries or fruit, and a cool drink, for which use fruit juices freely.
+More fruit, more fresh vegetables, more fish, more salads.
+Less meat, less cake, and fewer heavy puddings.
+An ideal summer lunch for grown-ups is composed of three components.
+An adequate and well-balanced salad with sandwiches or rolls, fresh berries or fruit, and a cool drink, for which use fruit juices freely.
 You will find that even your masculines will occasionally hail with delight a substantial ice-cold salad–flaked fish, fresh peas, string-beans, diced potato, surrounded by crisp lettuce and dressed with French, mayonnaise, or boiled dressing–instead of the conventional hot meal.

 Housekeeping